-- 116. An appropriate officer may seize realisable property under section 195C if the appropriate officer has reasonable grounds for suspecting that the property which belongs to a defendant (or person under investigation if criminal proceedings have not yet been started) may otherwise be made unavailable for satisfying any confiscation order that has been made or may be made against that person, or that the value of the property may otherwise be diminished as a result of the conduct by any person.
-An appropriate officer may, therefore, decide that it is not appropriate to seize property because of an explanation from any person which removes the reasonable grounds for suspicion. - 117.
+- 123. An appropriate officer may seize realisable property under section 195C if the appropriate officer has reasonable grounds for suspecting that the property which belongs to a defendant (or person under investigation if criminal proceedings have not yet been started) may otherwise be made unavailable for satisfying any confiscation order that has been made.
+Or may be made against that person, or that the value of the property may otherwise be diminished. as a result of the conduct by any person.
+An appropriate officer may also seize "free property" under section 195C(5A) if the appropriate officer has reasonable grounds for suspecting that it is a cryptoasset related item, namely an item that is (or contains or gives access to information that is) likely to assist in the seizure of cryptoassets under section 195C(1). - 124.
+An appropriate officer may decide that it is not appropriate to seize property because of an explanation from any person which removes the reasonable grounds for suspicion.
 Whether there are reasonable grounds for suspicion will depend on the circumstances in each case.
 There should be some objective basis for that suspicion based on facts, information and/or intelligence.
-The appropriate officer should take into account such factors as how any person, premises or vehicle from whom or which property was seized were identified, previous intelligence on those persons, vehicles or premises, previous law enforcement involvement with the persons, vehicles or premises, and suspected links with criminal activities, whether in the UK or overseas. - 118.
-Reasonable suspicion could not be supported on the basis of personal factors alone without reliable supporting intelligence or information or some specific behaviour.
-For example, a person's race, religion or age, could not be used alone or in combination with another personal factor as the reason for searching that person.
-Reasonable suspicion could not be based on generalisations or stereotypical images of certain groups or categories of people being more likely to be involved in criminal activity. - 119.
+The appropriate officer should take into account such factors as how any person, premises or vehicle from whom or which property was seized were identified, previous intelligence on those persons, vehicles or premises, previous law enforcement involvement with the persons, vehicles or premises, and suspected links with criminal activities, whether in the UK or overseas. - 125.
+Reasonable suspicion cannot be supported on the basis of personal factors alone without reliable supporting intelligence or information or some specific behaviour.
+For example, a person's race, religion or age, could not be used alone (or in combination with another personal factor) as the reason for searching that person.
+Reasonable suspicion cannot be based on generalisations or stereotypical images of certain groups or categories of people being more likely to be involved in criminal activity. - 126.
 Reasonable suspicion should normally be linked to accurate and current intelligence or information.
 It can sometimes exist without specific information or intelligence and on the basis of some level of generalisation stemming from the behaviour of a person.
-However, reasonable suspicion could not be founded retrospectively. - 120.
-The following information should always be included in the seizure record even if any person present at the seizure does not wish to provide any personal details: - the location of the seizure; - the date and time of the seizure; - the name of the appropriate officer and the names of any other persons involved in the seizure;
+However, reasonable suspicion cannot be founded retrospectively.

-- the grounds for conducting the seizure; - the prior approval of the lay magistrate or senior officer.
-If a seizure is conducted without prior judicial approval, the reason for not obtaining such approval; - the names and details of any witnesses; - a list/description of seized property; - any explanation given by person(s) present at the seizure as to the ownership, origins, purpose and destination of any property seized; - any other relevant information. - 121.
-When an appropriate officer makes a record of the seizure electronically and is unable to produce a copy of the form at the time of the seizure, the appropriate officer should explain how any person present at the seizure with an interest in the property can obtain a full copy of the record of the seizure and give the person a receipt which contains: - a unique reference number and guidance on how to obtain a full copy of the report; - the name of the appropriate officer who carried out the search; and - a reference to section 195C.
+- 127. The following information should always be included in the seizure record even if any person present at the seizure does not wish to provide any personal details: - the location of the seizure; - the date and time of the seizure; - the name of the appropriate officer and the names of any other persons involved in the seizure; - the grounds for conducting the seizure; - the prior approval of the lay magistrate or senior officer.
+If a seizure is conducted without prior judicial approval, the reason for not obtaining such approval; - the names and details of any witnesses; - a list/description of seized property; - any explanation given by person(s) present at the seizure as to the ownership, origins, purpose and destination of any property seized; - any other relevant information. - 128.
+When an appropriate officer makes a record of the seizure electronically and is unable to produce a copy of the form at the time of the seizure, the appropriate officer should explain how any person present at the seizure with an interest in the property can obtain a full copy of the record of the seizure and give the person a receipt which contains: - a unique reference number and guidance on how to obtain a full copy of the report; - the name of the appropriate officer who carried out the search; and - a reference to section 195C of POCA.